shadygrove/martinbour.com/README.md

 `@import "neat/neat"`

 **Note: make sure you can still compile the project:**
-'jekyll build` from the root directory
+`jekyll build` from the root directory

 ## Domain Name Setup
 The most helpful page on setting this up was…